giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 {: #net_res title="Examples of network resource metrics." }

-## Cloud Resources
+### Cloud Resources

-The next table provides an example of parameters that could be exposed:
+Cloud resources relate to the compute infrastructure infrastructure.
+The next table provides examples of some of the commonly used metrics:

 | Resource    |    Type          |   Example    |
 | CPU         |    Compute       |   Available CPU resources in GHz    |